NTU-LaDS-II/FAN_ATPG/README.md

 <li><a href="#usage">Usage</a></li>
 <li><a href="#revision-history">Revision History</a></li>
 <li><a href="#authors">Authors</a></li>
+<li><a href="#license">License</a></li>
+<li><a href="#contact">Contact</a></li>
 <li><a href="#references">References</a></li>

 ## Introduction

-This project is an Automatic Test Pattern Generation(ATPG) and fault simulation command line tool based on the FAN algorithm[1].
+This project is an Automatic Test Pattern Generation (ATPG) and fault simulation command line tool based on the FAN algorithm[1].

 This project includes the implementation of Fault Collapsing, Static Test Compression, Dynamic Test Compression and Multiple Fault Orderings.

+We make this project an open source project in the hope of helping anyone who is learning ATPG.
+If you have any thoughts on the source code or new features for this project, feel free to fork this repo and create a pull request.
+Any contributions to this project would be very much appreciated!

+We would also be extremely grateful if you star this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>